 There are 5 routes of entry for board certification, download the American Board of Oral Implantology/Implant Dentistry (ABOI/ID) application and apply under your qualifying route.
 Once you've completed your application, please send it via email to Diplomate@aboi.org.
 If you have any questions, please contact the ABOI/ID headquarters office.

-For more detailed information, please click on application.
+For more detailed information, please click on the application.

 Part II Oral Examination: Candidate Application and Case Submission Templates

-1) Edentulous mandible or maxilla with a full arch removable implant overdenture, utilizing two (2) or more implants with a minimum diameter of 3.25mm. - Case 1 Template
+1) Edentulous mandible or maxilla with a full arch removable implant overdenture, utilizing two (2) or more implants - Case 1 Template

-2) Edentulous posterior maxilla with pneumatized maxillary sinus requiring at least 5 mm of lateral approach sinus augmentation and two (2) or more implants with a minimum diameter of 3.25mm and its restoratio. -Case 2 Template
+2) Edentulous posterior maxilla with pneumatized maxillary sinus requiring at least 5 mm of lateral approach sinus augmentation and two (2) or more implants and its restoration. -Case 2 Template

-3) Anterior maxilla with one or more root form implants with a minimum diameter of 3.0 mm and its restorations. -Case 3 Template
+3) Anterior maxilla with one or more root form implants and its restoration. -Case 3 Template

-4) Except in the anterior maxilla, any extraction with immediate implant placement or extraction with ridge preservation and delayed implant placement with a minimum diameter of 3.0mm and its restoration. -Case 4 Template
+4) Any extraction with immediate implant placement or extraction with ridge preservation and delayed implant placement and its restoration. -Case 4 Template

-5) Edentulous mandible or maxilla with four (4) or more root form implants with a minimum diameter of 3.25 mm supporting a fixed complete implant prosthesis. -Case 5 Template
+5) Edentulous mandible or maxilla with four (4) or more root form implants supporting a fixed complete implant prosthesis. -Case 5 Template

-6) An edentulous posterior mandible or maxillary quadrant with two (2) or more root form implants with a minimum diameter of 3.25 mm and its restoration. . -Case 6 Template
+6) An edentulous posterior mandible or maxillary quadrant with two (2) or more root form implants and its restoration. -Case 6 Template

-7) Edentulous areas with more than two teeth missing and a deficient ridge requiring vertical or horizontal augmentation and the subsequent placement of two (2) or more root form implants with a minimum diameter of 3.0 mm and its restoration. -Case 7 Template
+7) Edentulous areas with more than two teeth missing and a deficient ridge requiring vertical or horizontal augmentation and the subsequent placement of two (2) or more root form implants and its restoration. -Case 7 Template

-8) Case to be determined by the candidate.
-Single tooth replacement cases are not accepted. -Case 8 Template
+8) Case type to be determined by the candidate.
+The case cannot be a single tooth replacement.. -Case 8 Template